Search statements

 (globali* OR internationali*) AND (tourism OR travel)

-For example, a search statementfor co-teaching mathematics could be like this:
+As another example, a search statement for co-teaching mathematics could be like this:

 The search box is often followed by a drop-down menu where you can choose where the database looks for matches.
 If you select Abstract, the database searches for articles in which your search terms appear in the abstract.
 It is often a good idea to start with the default settings and narrow down if necessary.